nickeblewis/nicklewis.net.7/content/xamarin/index.md

 - [*] Install Xamarin
-- [ ] How can you debug with network tab?
+- [*] How can you debug with network tab?
+- [ ] Explore Xamarin in spare time, build something with it